How To Install Xpenology

 So, if you don’t have enough RAM, you need to wait for auto-scanner.
 And now, at this point, press O and F1.
 It will bring you up to command link prompt asking you for a login.
 The username is “root” and your password.
 Just type in the command on screen, “cd/usr/lib/vmware/weasel/utils”.

 Okay, so “rm upgrade_precheck.pyc”, make sure it’s the C version.
 You don’t want to remove the non-compile location.
 And the “upgrade_precheck.py” to “upgrade_precheck.py.old”.
 Next, we copy the upgrade .old file back to the “upgrade_precheck.py” file.

-Not sure why you need to do this but it doesn’t work in the CD.
+I’m not sure why you need to do this, but it doesn’t work in the CD.
 Now, we add the upgrade_precheck type “/MIN” and you should find a line that says something along “MEM_MIN_SIZE”.
 Okay, now you should press I and basically add it that to anything that’s lower than your actual amount.

-We will actually use the USB Drive (SanDisk Ultra Fit USB 3.0 Low-Profile ) to install ESXi and select language and password, the usual install stuff.
+We will actually use the USB Drive (SanDisk Ultra Fit USB 3.0 Low-Profile) to install ESXi and select language and password, the usual installation stuff.
 It will scan the system.
 It might take a little while; again this is sped up for your convenience.
 Okay.
 Now are we sure we want to install?
 Yes, of course, we are.
-And again, this will take quite a while but it’s sped up in the video.
-Okay, and the install is done.
+And again, this will take quite a while, but it’s sped up in the video.
+Okay, and the installation is finished.

 The installation disk needs to be removed.
 Obviously, your USB drive, so removed the USB Drive.
 Shutting down, well, rebooting whatever.
 Okay, and that will boot up.
 Please keep in mind that I’m actually using two USB panel, one for the EXSi install and one that was being installed to.
 Once it boots it will take a little while.